 Platforms like Unit represent a newer generation of infrastructure.

 As our guide to banking infrastructure explained, platforms are a complete solution that lets Outlay open bank accounts and issue cards.
-They have the bank relationships built-in, own the compliance heavy lifting and expose a modern API / Dashboard that Outlay could use to build its product and run its day-to-day operations.
+They have the bank relationships built-in, streamline compliance, and expose a modern API / Dashboard that Outlay could use to build its product and run its day-to-day operations.

-The integrated nature of platforms helps companies like Outlay go to market faster and rely on experts for key fraud/compliance responsibilities.
+The integrated nature of platforms helps companies like Outlay go to market faster and get support from experts for key fraud/compliance responsibilities.
 Importantly, it greatly improves the interchange economics, since Outlay has to share the raw interchange with two entities, instead of four:

 The card network (Visa)